pingcap/tidb-dev-guide/src/understand-tidb/dml.md

 After the execution, the input SQL statements will be converted into delta changes and stored in MemDB, we'll talk about it later.

-Like DQLs, DMLs are also rely on the schema.
+Like DQLs, DMLs also rely on the schema.
 When a SQL is compiled, the schema is assigned.
 Manipulating data should base on the corresponding schema.
 Tables in the schema offer [`Table`](https://github.com/pingcap/tidb/blob/v5.2.1/table/table.go#L164-L197) interface, which is a medium of data manipulation.

 ## Conflict